OliPassey/kodikontroller/README.md

 | /screenshots/<host_id>/<filename>  | get_screenshot          | Returns an image file from the specified directory.                                                 |
 | /404                               | not_found_error         | Handles 404 errors by returning a JSON response.                                                    |
 | /500                               | internal_error          | Handles 500 errors by returning a JSON response.                                                    |

+### Operational Modes
+Kodi Kontroller is being designed to work in a few different scenarios / envrionments.
+The current thinking is;

+1. Manual Mode (main template)

+    Functionality: Full manual control with no automation.
+Users manually control all aspects of media playback, settings, and configurations.
+    UI Elements:
+        Full access to all control elements.
+        Buttons and interfaces for manual playback of audio, video, and images.
+        Manual scheduling options and immediate overrides.
+    Use Case: Ideal for environments where detailed, moment-to-moment control is necessary, such as in a production setting or when syncing media with live events.

+2. Auto Mode

+    Functionality: Fully automated, schedule-driven operation.
+The system autonomously follows a preset schedule without user intervention.
+    UI Elements:
+        Minimal UI with display of current and upcoming schedules.
+        Group, Media, Playlist, Schedule Mgmt.
+        No manual control interfaces, beyond assigning host to schedules etc.
+        Status indicators showing current playback and what’s next according to the schedule.
+    Use Case: Best for environments like digital signage where the system needs to operate independently once schedules are set, such as in transit systems or automated advertising displays.

+4. Home Mode

+    Functionality: Primarily displays image media.
+Can be interrupted for manual overrides but generally runs a pre-defined set of visual content.
+    UI Elements:
+        Simplified interface focusing on image display.
+        Optional manual override controls for playing specific media or playlists.
+        Background music control if applicable.
+        Potential Home Assistant intergration.
+    Use Case: Suited for home environments where the system might display art, personal photos, or ambient video without requiring frequent interaction.
+I'd like to be able to render webpages such as Magic Mirror for display, but this will be screenshots at best as Kodi does not have a browser.

+5. Retail Mode

+    Functionality: Focuses on playing slideshows of folders containing images and videos during operational hours.
+Can be set to turn off or display static images outside of business hours.
+    UI Elements:
+        Schedule setup for operational hours.
+        Folder-based media organization for easy slideshow setup.
+        Controls for setting duration and transitions of slideshows.
+    Use Case: Retail settings where dynamic advertisements or informational displays are necessary during business hours.

+6. Office Mode

+    Functionality: Primarily runs image slideshows but includes capabilities for live notifications and interrupts such as text notifications or video announcements.
+    UI Elements:
+        Slideshow controls and setup.
+        Notification management interface for scheduling and immediate pushing of text or video notifications.
+        Display of current status and content, with options for immediate interruption or updates.
+    Use Case: Office environments where internal communications and ambient display media are needed, such as company announcements, news, or webhook based notifications alongside visual media.